Skip to content

 Terminal window

-git commit -m "docs: practice a README change"
+git commit -m "docs: add analysis note"

-• I created a commit.
+• I created a local commit.

 Run: